 Please note: The non-technical summary is less detailed than the full guideline and if you are reading this because it is relevant to your own healthcare, please do discuss any concerns or questions with your healthcare professionals.

-Prof Mark Bower (Chair), Dr A Palfreeman (Vice Chair), Dr Maryam Alfa-Wali, Prof Chris Bunker, Dr Fiona Burns, Dr Duncan Churchill, Mr Simon Collins, Dr Kate Cwynarski, Dr Simon Edwards, Dr Paul Fields, Dr Kate Fife, Dr Eve Gallop-Evans, Dr Shireen Kassam, Dr Ranjababu Kulasegaram, Prof Charles Lacey, Dr Robert Marcus, Dr Sylvia Montoto, Dr Mark Nelson, Dr Tom Newsom-Davis, Dr Chloe Orkin, Ms Kate Shaw, Dr Melinda Tenant-Flowers, Dr Andrew Webb, Dr Sarah Westwell, Mr Matt Williams
+Prof Mark Bower (Chair), Dr Adrian Palfreeman (Vice-chair), Dr Maryam Alfa-Wali, Prof Chris Bunker, Dr Fiona Burns, Dr Duncan Churchill, Mr Simon Collins, Dr Kate Cwynarski, Dr Simon Edwards, Dr Paul Fields, Dr Kate Fife, Dr Eve Gallop-Evans, Dr Shireen Kassam, Dr Ranjababu Kulasegaram, Prof Charles Lacey, Dr Robert Marcus, Dr Sylvia Montoto, Dr Mark Nelson, Dr Tom Newsom-Davis, Dr Chloe Orkin, Ms Kate Shaw, Dr Melinda Tenant-Flowers, Dr Andrew Webb, Dr Sarah Westwell, Mr Matt Williams

 The guidelines are currently undergoing review.